gaurav1832/url-shortener-python/readme.md

+Name: Gaurav Garwa
+Reg No: 20BCE10530

+Procedure to run the application:

 To start the application just run the main.py file.
 Make sure you have installed all required libraries.

 On running the file a tkinter window will be displayed where you will be asked to enter the url that you want to short.